7.13 Discrimination and Harassment Policy - Updated 3/4/15See version history

 IV.
 Procedures for Investigating Discrimination or Harassment or Suspected Discrimination or Harassment

-Once the Director of Equal Opportunity receives a referral of discrimination or harassment, a determination of whether the complainant wishes to initiate a waiver of complaint or a formal complaint will be made.
+Once the Executive Director Institutional Equity receives a referral of discrimination or harassment, a determination of whether the complainant wishes to initiate a waiver of complaint or a formal complaint will be made.

 A. Initiating a Waiver of Complaint

 In the event that an employee or student elects to file a Waiver of Complaint, Form H-1 Discrimination or Harassment Waiver of Formal Complaint will be completed.
 A brief statement of the issues involved will be attached.

 1. The Executive Director Institutional Equity will notify the administrator or supervisor of the employee against whom a waiver has been filed.
 The Executive Director Institutional Equity will provide the administrator or supervisor with a copy of the H-1 Discrimination or Harassment Waiver of Formal Complaint and a brief statement of the issues.